Welcome to AEM 2850 / AEM 5850! I’d like to preface the syllabus with two points:

 Each student in this course is expected to abide by the Cornell University Code of Academic Integrity: https://cuinfo.cornell.edu/aic.cfm.
 Any work submitted by a student in this course for academic credit will be the student’s own work.
 You are encouraged to study together and to discuss information and concepts covered in this course and the sections with other students.
 However, this permissible cooperation should never involve one student having possession of a copy of all or part of work done by someone else, in the form of an electronic or hard copy.
 This policy extends beyond peers in the course: buying, selling, or otherwise sharing course materials is prohibited.
 Should copying occur, both the student who copied work from another student and the student who gave material to be copied will both automatically receive a zero for the assignment/exam.
 Penalty for violation of this Code can also be extended to include failure of the course and University disciplinary action.

 Sharing of course materials is prohibited.
-These materials include, but are not limited to: zoom recordings, lecture hand-outs, in-class materials, exercises, and assignments.
+These materials include, but are not limited to: in-class assignments, homework assignments, exams, and solutions.
 Accessing course materials through friends or indirectly online is a violation of the Code of Academic Integrity.